-- Investments and investment activities such as: - o Planned or recently executed acquisitions or divestitures. - o Investments and dispositions of securities and loans. - o Capital investment activities. - o Investments in non-consolidated entities, including partnerships, joint ventures and special-purpose entities. - Financing and financing activities such as: - Major subsidiaries and associated entities, including consolidated and non-consolidated structures. - O Debt structure and related terms, including off-balance-sheet financing arrangements and leasing arrangements. - O Beneficial owners (local, foreign, business reputation and experience) and related parties. - Use of derivative financial instruments. - Financial reporting practices such as: - Accounting principles and industry-specific practices, including industry-specific significant classes of transactions, account balances and related disclosures in the financial report (for example, loans and investments for banks, or research and development for pharmaceuticals). - o Revenue recognition. - Accounting for fair values. - o Foreign currency assets, liabilities and transactions. - O Accounting for unusual or complex transactions including those in controversial or emerging areas (for example, accounting for share-based compensation). - A33.
-Significant changes in the entity from prior periods may give rise to, or change, risks of material misstatement.
+- Investments and investment activities such as: - o Planned or recently executed acquisitions or divestitures. - o Investments and dispositions of securities and loans. - Capital investment activities. - o Investments in non-consolidated entities, including partnerships, joint ventures and special-purpose entities. - Financing and financing activities such as: - Major subsidiaries and associated entities, including consolidated and non-consolidated structures. - O Debt structure and related terms, including off-balance-sheet financing arrangements and leasing arrangements. - O Beneficial owners (local, foreign, business reputation and experience) and related parties. - Use of derivative financial instruments. - Financial reporting practices such as: - Accounting principles and industry-specific practices, including industry-specific significant categories classes of transactions, account balances and related disclosures in the financial report (for example, loans and investments for banks, or research and development for pharmaceuticals). - Revenue recognition practices. - Accounting for fair values. - o Foreign currency assets, liabilities and transactions. - Accounting for unusual or complex transactions including those in controversial or emerging areas (for example, accounting for share-based compensation).